 Are broccoli sprouts the same as alfalfa sprouts or micro greens?

 Alfalfa sprouts and micro greens DO NOT contain the miracle sulforaphane as broccoli sprouts, but they are beneficial for other reasons.
 Micro greens are grown in soil, but sprouts are simply seeds that are rinsed and left in the dark to sprout and search for light.

 What are the benefits of broccoli sprouts on the gut?

 As a gut recovery specialist, I’ll assure you, sprouts are so easy on the digestion.
 Broccoli sprouts require healthy gut bacteria for full activation of the sulforaphane.
 Luckily, the sprouts gently help to recover that healthy microbiome.
 So, the longer you eat them regularly, the more you get out of them.
-Join my mailing list for dr. sunshine to receive the micro biome article series that is coming soon.
-A healthy micro biome can restore gut health and heal food intolerance.
+A healthy microbiome can restore gut health and heal food intolerance.
+Learn more about the microbiome.
 I’m a fan of sprouting legumes, grains, beans, and seeds of all kinds.
 Today, we will stay focused on the golden miracle of broccoli sprouts.